aws-samples/iam-identity-center-team/docs/docs/deployment/deployment_process.md

 - **TAGS** - Tags that should be propagated to nested stacks and underlying resources
 - **UI_DOMAIN** - Custom domain for Amplify hosted frontend application (should only be included if you have setup a custom domain for the frontend application)
 - **CACHE_TTL** - Cache time-to-live in seconds for organizational unit (OU) account lists (default: 604800 = 1 week).
 Cached entries automatically expire after this duration.
 Consider increasing this value (e.g., 2592000 = 30 days) for organizations with infrequent account changes.
 Administrators can also manually invalidate specific OU cache entries or disable caching entirely via the Settings page.
+- **CWLOGS_ASSUME_ROLE_ARN** - Only used when `CLOUDTRAIL_AUDIT_LOGS` is a `cwlogs://` URI.
+ARN of a role in another AWS account that TEAM's audit-log Lambdas will assume before running CloudWatch Logs Insights queries.
+Required when the CloudWatch Log Group lives in a different account than TEAM (typical for AWS Control Tower).
+See [CloudWatch Logs audit log configuration]({% link docs/deployment/configuration/cwlogs.md %}).

 For example: